 How to find my IP address

-Knowing your IP address can be helpful for troubleshooting a number of network problems and well and Internet connection issues.
+Knowing your IP address can be helpful for troubleshooting many network problems and well and Internet connection issues.
 However, there are two different types of IP address: local and external.
-The information contained in this document shows you how to determining your local IP address.
+The information contained in this page shows you how to determining your local IP address.
 If you want to know your external or public IP address (the one the Internet sees), use our custom system information tool.

 Determining the IP in Microsoft Windows